 FILLING AN UNMET NEED

-Our approach is new and novel: an interactive, searchable website that combines digital storytelling with primary source images.
+Our approach is new: an interactive, searchable website that combines storytelling with primary source images.

-Courtroom 600 learning modules are being developed by a U.S. Holocaust Memorial Museum Teacher Fellow with over 30 years of experience educating students about Nuremberg.
+Courtroom 600 learning modules are being developed by a U.S. Holocaust Memorial Museum Teacher Fellow with 35+ years of experience educating students about Nuremberg.
 Global historians and scholars will also contribute.

 COURTROOM 600 PILOT SITE

-View the first, international trial in over 300 images at our pilot site—created for testing first at ASU Teachers’ College.
+View the first, international trial in over 300 images at our photo analysis pilot site.

 BITE-SIZED & MOBILE READY